Pasindu-Sankalpa/hand-gesture-recognition-using-mediapipe/README.md

 #### 1.Learning data collection

-Press "k" to enter the mode to save key points（displayed as 「MODE:Logging Key Point」）<br>
+Press "k" to enter the mode to save key points (displayed as "MODE:Logging Key Point")<br>
 <img src="https://user-images.githubusercontent.com/37477845/102235423-aa6cb680-3f35-11eb-8ebd-5d823e211447.jpg" width="60%"><br><br>
 If you press "0" to "9", the key points will be added to "model/keypoint_classifier/keypoint.csv" as shown below.<br>
 1st column: Pressed number (used as class ID), 2nd and subsequent columns: Key point coordinates<br>